Endpoint Detection and Response (EDR) is fast becoming a favourite threat defence tool of the professional cybersecurity community.

 However, it is also an invaluable tool for notifying security analysts, IT managers and other skilled personnel of an endpoint-originated threat.
 At this point, these individuals step in manually diffuse a threat.
 Notifications are usually provided as alerts in a triage system, where priority is given to the threats most damaging to an organisation.

-EDR is typically deployed on relevant devices as a software client and managed by an internal or outsourced security team.
+EDR tools are typically deployed on relevant devices as a software client and managed by an internal or outsourced security team.
 EDR can also be included under the “SIEM” category of a Security Operations Centre (SOC) but is very much an independent solution adding unique value to IT security stacks.

 Why is EDR Becoming so Important and Who Should Use it?

 Endpoint Detection and Response (EDR) is becoming increasingly important as the volume and complexity of cyberthreats continue to grow.
-Simply put, EDR solutions are fundamental in detecting and resolving advanced threats.
+Simply put, EDR solutions offer a range of benefits and are fundamental in detecting and resolving advanced threats.

 EDR solutions can help IT teams – internal, outsourced or ideally within a SOC – detect and respond to cyberthreats in real-time, ideally getting “ahead” of the threat and neutralising it before endpoints or connected IT infrastructure are harmed, and data is irretrievably lost.